The Research Training Group 2575 “Rethinking Quantum Field Theory” funded by the German Research Foundation expects to fill

 - Mathematical aspects of Quantum Fields

-The employment is through a 3-year doctoral position (66.6% salary scale TV-L E13) starting November 1st 2022 or soon thereafter.
-The successful applicant should hold a degree equivalent to a Master’s degree in theoretical physics or related areas.
+The employment is through a 3-year doctoral position (66.6% salary scale TV-L E13).
+The successful applicants should hold a degree equivalent to a Master’s degree in theoretical physics or related areas.
 Special attention will be given to women’s applications, as we wish to encourage more women to follow research paths in mathematical and theoretical physics.
 Disabled applicants will be preferred if they are equally suitable.
 Applications from people with a migration background are expressly welcome.